-Michigan-based The State Bank is offering a nationally available Kasasa Cash Checking, which earns 2.50% APY on qualifying balances up to $50k.
-Qualifying balances of $50k+ earn 0.15% APY, with non-qualifying balances earning 0.05% APY.
-The Kasasa Cash Checking account can be opened with a $25 minimum deposit.
+The State Bank's Kasasa Cash Checking currently earns 1.00% APY on qualifying balances up to $50k.
+Qualifying balances above $50k earn 0.15% APY, with non-qualifying balances earning 0.05% APY.

 - At least 12 debit card transaction